Magistrate: England and Wales

 The other type of magistrate is known as a district judge (magistrates' courts).
 Unlike justices of the peace, district judges (magistrates' courts) usually sit alone, although still have the benefit of a legal adviser.
 They are paid Judges appointed by open competition through a process administered by the Judicial Appointments Commission (JAC) and are required to be qualified solicitors, barristers, or chartered legal executives.
 Some also sit in the family court.
 Questions have been raised by the Magistrates' Association as to the legal safeguards of a single district judge allowed to hear a case, decide the outcome, and pass sentence without reference to another party, however the criminal procedure rules do require some cases to be heard by a district judge, such as those matters relating to extradition or where the contested issue is a disputed point of law.

 According to the official statistics for diversity of the judiciary in April 2021, 56% of sitting magistrates were women, 13% were Black, Asian and minority ethnic and 82% per aged above 50.

+Ireland

+In 18th-century Ireland, unpaid justices of the peace from the local landed gentry operated on a similar basis to their English contemporaries.
+Stipendiary resident magistrates were added from 1814.
+In the Irish Free State the petty sessions where they operated were replaced by the District Court (Ireland), temporarily from 1922 and permanently by the Courts of Justice Act 1924.